11notes/docker-volume-rsync/README.md

 If you need to synchronize multiple volumes, simply use /rsync as your base path and mount as many volumes as you want.
 Do not forget that every directory needs to be owned by 1000:1000!

+You can also local sync (no SSH) any volumes by using the RSYNC_LOCAL environment variables.

 # COMPOSE
 ```yaml
 services: